 | Additional Resources |

 The VerticalMouse 4 Bluetooth for Mac features a unique patented contoured design that transforms the traditional palm down mousing position into a vertical handshake position.
-This "vertical" position is designed to reduce stress in the forearm and elbow and offers increased comfort for many users.
-The flange along the bottom of the mouse prevents the fifth finger of the user from dragging on the desk and a uniquely sculpted thumb rest provides comfort and limits grip force requirements, letting the hand naturally engage the body of the mouse.
+This "vertical" position is designed to reduce stress in the forearm and elbow and offers increased comfort for many individuals.
+The flange along the bottom of the mouse prevents the fifth finger from dragging on the desk and a uniquely sculpted thumb rest provides not only a relaxed resting place for the thumb but also a means for enhanced control of the mouse.

-The VerticalMouse 4 Bluetooth for Mac offers users superior performance by incorporating light-activation buttons, a high quality adjustable sensor, and ease of movement with the wide range of ergonomic benefits for which the Evoluent VerticalMouse is well known.
-The easy-to-access pointer speed control button on the side of the mouse allows the user to select between Extra Low, Low, Medium and High, giving them the ability to select the degree of precision required for each task.
-Basic mouse functionality is available without a driver but users who wish to optimize the benefits of their may wish to install the powerful programming software that offers a wide range of additional functionality, including customizable access to all 6 buttons on the mouse.
+The VerticalMouse 4 Bluetooth for Mac offers performance-based features including an easy-to-access pointer speed button on the side of the mouse.
+This offers settings of Extra Low, Low, Medium and High, allowing the appropriate acceleration and degree of precision to be selected for each task.
+Light activation buttons reduce the force level required, especially important when doing the intensive clicking required in most applications.
+Basic mouse functionality is available without a driver but those wishing to optimize the ergonomic benefits of their Evoluent VerticalMouse may wish to consider installing the MouseManager programming software for expanded functionality, including customizable access to all 6 buttons on the mouse.